Skip to main content

 • If the team has 0 clues and Cathy has a playable or critical card on her chop, and does not have something to do, we instead consider this a Generation Discard; the purpose of Alice's discard is to generate a clue so that Bob can save Cathy's card.

 • Trash Order Chop Move.
-When a player has multiple known-trash cards, they are normally expected to discard known trash from left to right.
+When a player has multiple known-trash cards, they are normally expected to discard them from left to right.
 Skipping over trash cards triggers a Trash Order Chop Move similarly to an Order Chop Move.

 Discarding